-Name Project ID FFY 2023 CTPS UPWP Budget FFY 2023 Work Progress and Products Proposed FFY 2024 CTPS Budget F Public Engagement Program 9624 \$278,000 Engaged municipalities, advocates, community groups, and the general public in the MPO's decision-making processes and planning work Provided timely communications and accessible engagement opportunities via public meetings, open houses, surveys, email, and social media Expanded the program to support additional engagement in MPO discrete studies and corridor and intersection studies Evaluated and refined the Public Engagement Plan Developed an annual memo summarizing and evaluating engagement activities per the Public Engagement Plan Took over administration of the Regional Transportation Advisory Council \$296,000 Activities a support in processes support e of the Des the next L and sever of the Reg brought u continue t underserv English pr engagem become r included i Plan.
-Regional Transportation Advisory Council Support 9323 \$18,000 N/A Activities Performance- Based Planning and Programming 8824 \$117,000 Developed annual, two-year, and four-year performance targets for several areas of measurement Incorporated performance targets and past performance into LRTP and TIP Began developing process to replace the current online program dashboard Explored areas for setting performance targets in addition to those mandated by FTA. \$140,000 Activities performan condition, air quality processes those man es generally remain the same year to year, with staff ting public engagement in the MPO's decision-making ses and planning work.
-In FFY 2024, engagement staff will t engagement activities related to the implementation Destination 2050 LRTP, the start of the development of t LRTP, the development of the FFY 2024 TIP and UPWP, veral transportation planning studies.
-Administration Regional Transportation Advisory Council will be fully t under the Public Engagement Program.
-Staff will e to expand the program to better reach constituencies erved by the transportation system and those with limited proficiency.
-The strategies and methods employed by ement staff will continue to evolve with best practices to be more sophisticated.
-Changes to methodology will be d in updated versions of the MPO's Public Engagement es will now be a part of the Public Engagement Program.

-es generally remain the same year to year.
-Establishing nance targets for required measures in safety, infrastructure on, asset management, congestion management, and ity.
-Incorporating performance targets into TIP and LRTP ses.
-Exploring areas of performance target setting beyond nandated by FTA.
+Name Project ID FFY 2023 CTPS UPWP Budget FFY 2023 Work Progress and Products Proposed FFY 2024 CTPS Budget FFY 2024 Planned Work Progress and Products Public Engagement Program 9624 \$278,000 Engaged municipalities, advocates, community groups, and the general public in the MPO's decision-making processes and planning work Provided timely communications and accessible engagement opportunities via public meetings, open houses, surveys, email, and social media Expanded the program to support additional engagement in MPO discrete studies and corridor and intersection studies Evaluated and refined the Public Engagement Plan Developed an annual memo summarizing and evaluating engagement activities per the Public Engagement Plan Took over administration of the Regional Transportation Advisory Council \$382,000 Activities generally remain the same year to year, with staff supporting public engagement in the MPO's decision-making processes and planning work.
+In FFY 2024, engagement staff will support engagement activities related to the implementation of the Destination 2050 LRTP, the start of the development of the next LRTP, the development of the FFY 2024 TIP and UPWP, and several transportation planning studies.
+Administration of the Regional Transportation Advisory Council will be fully brought under the Public Engagement Program.
+Staff will continue to expand the program to better reach constituencies underserved by the transportation system and those with limited English proficiency.
+The strategies and methods employed by engagement staff will continue to evolve with best practices to become more sophisticated.
+Changes to methodology will be included in updated versions of the MPO's Public Engagement Plan.
+Regional Transportation Advisory Council Support 9323 \$18,000 N/A Activities will now be a part of the Public Engagement Program.
+Performance- Based Planning and Programming 8824 \$117,000 Developed annual, two-year, and four-year performance targets for several areas of measurement Incorporated performance targets and past performance into LRTP and TIP Began developing process to replace the current online program dashboard Explored areas for setting performance targets in addition to those mandated by FTA. \$211,900 Activities generally remain the same year to year.
+Establishing performance targets for required measures in safety, infrastructure condition, asset management, congestion management, and air quality.
+Incorporating performance targets into TIP and LRTP processes.
+Exploring areas of performance target setting beyond those mandated by FTA.